Hamiltonian and double-bracket flow formulations of quantum measurements: Introduction

-In this letter, we show that despite their distinct physical origins, measurement processes can be mathematically cast as Hamiltonian processes which, in turn, can be interpreted as gradient flows.
-In Section~\ref{sec:MeasurementHamiltonian}, we show that arbitrary pure-state dynamics can be expressed with single- and dobule-bracket Hamiltonian processes.
+In this letter, we show that despite their distinct physical origins, measurement processes can be mathematically cast as Hamiltonian processes, which, in turn, can be interpreted as gradient flows.
+In Section~\ref{sec:MeasurementHamiltonian}, we show that arbitrary pure-state dynamics can be expressed in terms of single- and double-bracket Hamiltonian processes.
 We derive explicit expressions for stochastic Hamiltonians that enforce dynamics equivalent to measurement processes.
-Such Hamiltonians, which depend on the measured observable, the random measurement outcomes, and the system’s state, reveal that measurement dynamics involve a double-bracket form contribution interpretable as gradient flows, as we show in Section~\ref{sec:DoubleBracket}.
+Such Hamiltonians, which depend on the measured observable, the random measurement outcomes, and the system’s state, reveal that measurement dynamics involve a double-bracket form contribution interpretable as gradient flows, as shown in Section~\ref{sec:DoubleBracket}.
 In Section~\ref{sec:Feedback}, we leverage such reformulation of measurement dynamics to design novel Hamiltonian-based techniques for quantum feedback control that modify the minimum of the gradient flow.